 Ultrasound is a sensitive diagnostic tool for the diagnosis of ligament sprains, tendon problems, muscle tears, knee joint swelling, synovitis, inflammation, arthritic conditions, bakers cyst, bursitis, and ganglion cysts.

-A diagnostic ultrasound at our clinic can diagnose the following common problems and treat with ultrasound-guided injections either with steroid/corticosteroid, hyaluronic acid (viscosupplementation/gel or lubrication) injections or Platelet-rich plasma injections can be when conservative treatment fails.
+A diagnostic ultrasound at our clinic can diagnose common knee problems and treat them with ultrasound-guided injections either with steroid/corticosteroid, hyaluronic acid (viscosupplementation/gel or lubrication) injections or Platelet-rich plasma injections can be when conservative treatment fails.

-Knee injuries are common in sports, such as skiing, hockey, rugby, football, basketball, running, jogging, walking, cricket, squash and any other sports that require a sudden change in the pace and direction.
+Knee injuries are common in sports, such as skiing, hockey, rugby, football, basketball, running, jogging, walking, cricket, squash, and any other sports that require a sudden change in pace and direction.
 The following are some of the routinely diagnosed and treated knee conditions in the clinic.

-Meniscal Damage: Meniscus is a tough cartilage situated between the tibia and femur and acts as a shock absorber.
-The meniscus is prone to insure with sports that require sudden twisting and turning on the knee when the knee is planted on the ground.
+Meniscal Damage: Meniscus is tough cartilage situated between the tibia and femur and acts as a shock absorber.
+The meniscus is prone to injure with sports that require sudden twisting and turning on the knee when the knee is planted on the ground.

 Bursitis: Bursa is a thin sac that acts as a cushion between the two different structures to minimize friction.
 Bursitis is an inflammation of the bursa.
 There are several bursas around the knee.
 Common bursae prone to inflammation are prepatellar bursa (in front of the patella), infra-patellar bursa.
 Ultrasound can diagnose the bursa and aspirate the fluid under ultrasound guidance.